 Nano-Scale Processing of E-Waste:

-- Recent research has explored techniques like ball milling, where waste printed circuit boards (PCBs) are ground into nano-sized particles, enhancing the exposure and accessibility of valuable metals like gold.
-This process, combined with further separation techniques, has been shown to significantly improve recovery efficiency (Tiwary et al., 2017).
+- Recent research has explored techniques such as ball milling, in which waste printed circuit boards (PCBs) are ground into nano-sized particles, thereby increasing the exposure and accessibility of valuable metals like gold.
+This process, combined with additional separation techniques, has been shown to improve recovery efficiency significantly (Tiwary et al., 2017).

 -